diazrenata/squareone/data/era_df.md

 Columns:

-- `event_name`: Description of the event
+- `event_name`: Character.
+Description of the event
-- `event_period`: Census period when it occurred
+- `event_period`: Integer.
+Census period when it occurred
-- `no_name`: Blank column, for figure formatting tricks
+- `no_name`: NA.
+Blank column, for figure formatting tricks
-- `event_date`: Date of census period corresponding to the event.
+- `event_date`: Character/Date.
+Date of census period corresponding to the event.